13 MIN READ

 When we have to speak in front of others, we can envision terrible things happening.
 We imagine forgetting every point we want to make, passing out from our nervousness, or doing so horribly that we'll lose our job.
 But those things almost never come to pass!
 We build them up in our minds and end up more nervous than we need to be.

-Many people cite public speaking as their biggest fear, and a fear of failure is often at the root of this.
+Many people cite speaking to an audience as their biggest fear, and a fear of failure is often at the root of this.
 Public speaking can lead your "fight or flight" response to kick in: adrenaline courses through your bloodstream, your heart rate increases, you sweat, and your breath becomes fast and shallow.

 First, make an effort to stop thinking about yourself, your nervousness, and your fear.
 Instead, focus on your audience: what you're saying is "about them."
 Remember that you're trying to help or educate them in some way, and your message is more important than your fear.
 Concentrate on the audience's wants and needs, instead of your own.